alexle/tale/_posts/2017-03-24-change-one-word.markdown

 layout: post
 title: "Change How You See The World With One Word"
 date: 2017-03-24
-categories: running
 ---

-![alex le mesa trail morning](/assets/alex_le_mesa_trail_morning.jpg) _A morning run on the Mesa Trail in Boulder_
+![alex le mesa trail morning](/assets/alex_le_mesa_trail_morning.jpg)

 I'm going to let you in on a secret technique of mine.